Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 There has been an increase in the number of command sponsorship requests within Korea.
 Failure to complete the family members screening forms correctly significantly slows the medical screening process.
 Questions regarding the process outlined in the enclosure should be directed to the 65th Medical Brigade EFMP manager or to the 65th Medical Brigade Special Needs Advisor/EFMP office by calling 011-82-2-7918-5000, DSN 315-738-5000 or your losing installation's medical EFMP or Preventative Medicine Program.

-Understand that Korea is still considered a remote tour for some military members.
+Understand that Korea is still considered a remote tour for some military members who are at Camp Casey.
 Medical services available are not as diverse as in the U.S. Please go through the command sponsorship process with your losing unit's S1/G1 and weigh all pros and cons of bringing or not bringing your family to Korea.
 If you decide your family will come, even though they are not a command-sponsored family, services for TRICARE members as of Oct.
 1 automatically make non-command-sponsored families TRICARE Standard enrollees only.
 Significant out-of-pocket expenses (such as a co-payment) could occur in trying to receive even basic medical care.

-The TRICARE dental plan in Korea is administered by the same contractor (United Concordia) as elsewhere.
+The TRICARE dental plan in Korea is administered by the same contractor (Delta Dental/United Concordia) as elsewhere.
 Enrollment and eligibility remain the same, but there are some administrative and covered benefit differences OCONUS.

 Camp Casey Dental Care